Thursday, May 21, 2015

 Let's play with Elvira

-If you're thinking this looks like Gods or Turrican, then you'd be right so no prizes for originality.
-There are two levels: Underworld Of Fire and Arctic Earth but the third cannot be played until these are completed.
-Each has a different range of baddies either walking the levels or flying in the sky.
-Hitting fire shoots a magical weapon with loud and exciting deaths - but it's shameless ripoff effect.
+It's obvious Gods and Turrican inspired this game so no prizes for originality.
+There are two levels: Underworld Of Fire and Arctic Earth (the third cannot be played until these are completed).
+Each has a range of baddies walking the levels and flying in the sky.
+Hitting fire shoots a magical weapon with loud and exciting deaths - it's shameless ripoff effect.
 There is constant action through huge, colourful levels stuffed with monsters.

-The controls are good but turning this sexy woman around feels a little too slow.
-Elvira moves in a majestic way, it's quite something special to see her flaunt her legs when turning and jumping.
-The walk is quite funny as she stomps the ground but gravity appears low so jumping takes on the form of Neil Armstrong on the moon.
-Actually, this is great for killing the monsters as the jump mechanic itself takes longer so you can change direction as needed.
+The controls are good but turning this sexy woman feels too slow.
+Elvira moves majestically, it's something seeing her flaunt those legs when turning or jumping.
+The walk is funny as she stomps the ground but gravity appears low so jumping takes on the form of Neil Armstrong on the moon.
+Actually, this is great for killing the monsters as the jump mechanic takes longer so you can change direction as needed.

-There's little here that feels new as Elvira is more than a little inspired by several different games.
-That's fine but it also means there's nothing unexpected so everything feels quite familiar.
-I also found the levels too big and quite bewildering.
+There's little that feels new as Elvira is definitely running on ripped inspiration.
+That's fine but it also means there's nothing unexpected so everything feels familiar.
+I also found the levels too big and bewildering.
 The ability to save progress via checkpoints could have been better.
 As you can imagine, I kept on getting lost!

-Right then, let's take a peep at a jazzy screenshot of the fireworks you will get to experience...
+Let's take a peep at a jazzy screenshot of the fireworks you will experience...

 Elvira doesn't waste any time flashing you a quick glimpse of her underwear!